What is Organizational and Business Management? How Do I Manage?

 Governance (Boards of Directors)

 Generally, this term refers to the nature and operations of the board of directors.
-Some people use the term to also refer to the role of chief executive as well.
+Some people use the term to refer to the role of chief executive as well.
 Nonprofit management — particularly chief executives — must have strong skills in working with an often highly diverse collection of board members, each of whom is typically a volunteer to the nonprofit.
 These skills in working with a board are often not taught in management schools and, instead, must be developed over time “on the job”.
 See All About Boards of Directors

 Nonprofit Budgeting and Accounting